pcarbo/lbfgsb-matlab/README.md

 functions that aren't yet implemented.
 These are called pure virtual functions.
 In order to use the Program class, one needs to define another class that inherits the Program class and that implements the pure virtual functions.
-In fact, the class MatlabProgram (in [matlabprogram.h](src/matlabprogram.h)) is an example of such a class.
+The class MatlabProgram (in [matlabprogram.h](src/matlabprogram.h)) is an example of such a class.

 The new child class must declare and implement these two